changalvaarun/Music_store_analysis_SQL/README.md

 - Find how much amount spent by each customer on artists?
 Write a query to return customer name, artist name and total spent
-- We want to find out the most popular music Genre for each country.
-We determine the most popular genre as the genre with the highest amount of purchases.
-Write a query that returns each country along with the top Genre.
-For countries where the maximum number of purchases is shared return all Genres
-- Write a query that determines the customer that has spent the most on music for each country.
-Write a query that returns the country along with the top customer and how much they spent.
-For countries where the top amount spent is shared, provide all customers who spent this amount